-In certain circumstances we may elect to pay amounts on the notes that are in excess of stated interest or principal on the notes.
-See "Description of the Notes-Optional Redemption."
-We do not intend to treat the possibility of paying such additional amounts as causing the notes to be treated as contingent payment debt instruments.
+In certain circumstances we may be obligated to pay amounts on the notes that are in excess of stated interest or principal on the notes.
+See "Description of the Notes-Optional Redemption" and "Description of the Notes-Additional Covenants".
+We intend to take the position that, as of the issue date, the likelihood that we will pay these additional amounts is remote or these additional amounts are incidental.
+Therefore, we do not intend to treat the possibility of paying such additional amounts as causing the notes to be treated as contingent payment debt instruments.
 However, additional income will be recognized if any such additional payment is made.
-It is possible that the IRS may take a different position, in which case a holder might be required to accrue interest income at a higher rate than the stated interest rate and to treat as ordinary interest income some or all of the gain realized on the taxable disposition of a note.
+Our determination that the notes are not contingent payment debt instruments is binding on all holders unless they disclose their contrary position to the IRS in the manner required by applicable Treasury Regulations.
+However, our determination is not binding on the IRS.
+It is possible that the IRS may take a different position, in which case a holder might be required to accrue interest income at a higher rate than the stated interest rate on the notes and to treat as ordinary interest income any of the gain realized on the taxable disposition (including redemption or retirement) of a note.
 The remainder of this discussion assumes that the notes will not be treated as contingent payment debt instruments.
-Investors should consult their own tax advisors regarding the possible application of the contingent payment debt instrument rules to the notes.
+Holders should consult their own tax advisors regarding the possible application of the contingent payment debt instrument rules to the notes.

-Tax Consequences to U.S. Holders
+Material U.S. Federal Income Tax Consequences to U.S. Holders